survivejs/react-book/manuscript/07_implementing_dnd.md

 };
 ```

 There is one problem, though.
 What happens to the old instance of the `Note`?
-In the current solution the old lane will have an id pointing to it.
+In the current solution, the old lane will have an id pointing to it.
 As a result we have duplicate data in the system.

 Earlier we resolved this using `detachFromLane`.
-The problem is that we don't know which lane the note belonged.
-We could pass this data through the component hierarchy but that doesn't feel particularly nice.
+The problem is that we don't know to which lane the note belonged.
+We could pass this data through the component hierarchy, but that doesn't feel particularly nice.

 We could resolve this on store level instead by implementing an invariant at `attachToLane` that makes sure any possible earlier references get removed.
 This can be achieved by implementing `this.removeNote(noteId)` check: